jdjakub/ThingLabII/readme.md

 - Many differences in Form/Font/graphics etc methods between 1989 and 2024.
 Fonts/styles now need copying before modification.
 In the old days of the monochrome display, there was no need for a `Color` class, or even anything called "color", so drawing methods took a `mask:` param and methods `black`, `white`, `gray`, etc. lived in `Form`.
 Seems to be a reliable rule that `mask:` -> `fillColor:` and `Form <colorName>` -> `Color <colorName>`.
 - Squeak lacks ST80 MVC classes like `SwitchView`, `IconView` etc. as can be attested in old manuals in google search results ([ref1](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalkII.pdf), [ref2](https://www.lri.fr/~mbl/ENS/FONDIHM/2013/papers/Krasner-JOOP88.pdf)).
 Thanks to [Rochus Keller's work](https://github.com/rochus-keller/Smalltalk), I obtained the `Smalltalk-80.sources` and ported SwitchView/Controller to colour-screen MVC (ST80-extras.st)
 - ThingLab refers to a `Cursor hand` but it's not present even in the ST80 sources.
 Using `Cursor webLink` instead.
 API change `Sensor mousePoint` -> `Sensor cursorPoint`, fingers crossed this means the same thing.
+- ThingLab's `QuickPrint` subclasses `CharacterScanner`, which used to subclass `BitBlt`, whose methods and vars `QuickPrint` relies on.
+These days, `CharacterScanner` subclasses `Object`, and there is a concrete `BitBltDisplayScanner` containing a `BitBlt`. `QuickPrint` now subclasses `BitBltDisplayScanner` and delegates to its `bitBlt` where necessary.

-Current error: the very last line of the original ThingLabII.v2.st calls `initializeYellowButtonMenu` on all instances of ScreenController, but one or more doesNotUnderstand.
+Abandoned error: the very last line of the original ThingLabII.v2.st calls `initializeYellowButtonMenu` on all instances of ScreenController, but one or more doesNotUnderstand.
 Next round of errors seem to be about interfacing with ST80 MVC stuff as it exists in Squeak 6.0.
 Hurrah.

 For now, we can ignore the UI errors and attempt to fileIn the Things library in the workspace: